h-alizada/home-task-payment/README.md

    - Logs are written to the file to the 'Logs' folder in Checkout.PaymentGateway.WebApi
    - API docs exists on /swagger url
    - Basic metrics exists on /metrics url
+   - Mock Bank API will return failed result if the amount is greater than 2500

 Assumptions:
    - I build the solution with the assumtpion that Payment Gateway should be responsible for only basic card information check like if it has valid card number, ccv and expiry date.
    - I assume Payment Gateway is also responsible for sending payment request to actual Bank and store the result of transaction whether it is failed or succeed in a storage